-- 1. This Convention shall not apply to the following matters - - (a) the status and legal capacity of natural persons; - (b) maintenance obligations; - (c) other family law matters, including matrimonial property regimes and other rights or obligations arising out of marriage or similar relationships; - (d) wills and succession; - (e) insolvency, composition, resolution of financial institutions, and analogous matters; - (f) the carriage of passengers and goods; - (g) marine pollution, limitation of liability for maritime claims, general average, and emergency towage and salvage; - (h) liability for nuclear damage; - (i) the validity, nullity, or dissolution of legal persons or associations of natural or legal persons, and the validity of decisions of their organs; - (j) the validity of entries in public registers; - (k) defamation [and privacy]; - [(I) intellectual property rights[, except for copyright and related rights and registered and unregistered trademarks]].

-2. A judgment is not excluded from the scope of this Convention where a matter to which this Convention does not apply arose merely as a preliminary question in the proceedings in which the judgment was given, and not as an object of the proceedings.
-In particular, the mere fact that such a matter arose by way of defence does not exclude a judgment from the Convention, if that matter was not an object of the proceedings.

-3. This Convention shall not apply to arbitration and related proceedings.

-4. A judgment is not excluded from the scope of this Convention by the mere fact that a State, including a government, a governmental agency or any person acting for a State, was a party to the proceedings.
+- 1. This Convention shall not apply to the following matters - - (a) the status and legal capacity of natural persons; - (b) maintenance obligations; - (c) other family law matters, including matrimonial property regimes and other rights or obligations arising out of marriage or similar relationships; - (d) wills and succession; - (e) insolvency, composition, resolution of financial institutions, and analogous matters; - (f) the carriage of passengers and goods; - (g) marine pollution, limitation of liability for maritime claims, general average, and emergency towage and salvage; - (h) liability for nuclear damage; - (i) the validity, nullity, or dissolution of legal persons or associations of natural or legal persons, and the validity of decisions of their organs; - (j) the validity of entries in public registers; - (k) defamation; - [(I) privacy[, except where the proceedings were brought for breach of contract between the parties];] - [(m) intellectual property [and analogous matters];] - [(n) activities of armed forces, including the activities of their personnel in the exercise of their official duties:] - [(o) law enforcement activities, including the activities of law enforcement personnel in the exercise of official duties;] - [(p) anti-trust (competition) matters]. - 2.
+A judgment is not excluded from the scope of this Convention where a matter to which this Convention does not apply arose merely as a preliminary question in the proceedings in which the judgment was given, and not as an object of the proceedings.
+In particular, the mere fact that such a matter arose by way of defence does not exclude a judgment from the Convention, if that matter was not an object of the proceedings. - 3.
+This Convention shall not apply to arbitration and related proceedings. - 4.
+A judgment is not excluded from the scope of this Convention by the mere fact that a State, including a government, a governmental agency or any person acting for a State, was a party to the proceedings.